SergioRoldan/Seths-Network/README.md

 Revise debian.json if you want to create an installer for the packaged app for Debian systems

-Note: main.js is the entry point for Electron, revise and modify it commenting or uncommenting line according to your requirements
+main.js is the entry point for Electron, revise and modify it commenting or uncommenting lines according to your requirements

 Feel free of revise and modify any configuration file under src folder, most of them remain as default

 ## Run

-In root dir of the project, in order to create build and dist folders and run the app:
+In root dir of the project, in order to create build and dist folders and run the app execute the following in the order stipulated:

-- Run Ganache (prefered) or similar (TestRPC, Geth, Parity... allowing RPC calls on port 7545 by default)
+- I. Run Ganache (prefered) or similar (TestRPC, Geth, Parity... allowing RPC calls on port 7545, by default)

-- I. To compile and deploy contracts use: "#npm run migrate-eth" or "#truffle migrate" (each time Ganache is relaunched)

 - II.
+To compile and deploy contracts use: "#npm run migrate-eth" or "#truffle migrate" (each time Ganache is relaunched)

-Alternatively run: "#npm run compile-eth" or "#truffle compile" and then the previous command (to force contracts compilation and build)
+- II-A1.
+Alternatively run: "#npm run compile-eth" or "#truffle compile" and then the previous command (to force contracts compilation and build before deployment)

-- I. To start the client: "#npm run electron-build"

-- II.
-Alternatively to start the client use "#ng serve", point index.html to localhost:4200 (currently pointing to "./") and then "#npm run electron"

 - III.
+To start the client: "#npm run electron-build"

+- III-A1.
+Alternatively to start the client point index.html to localhost:4200 (currently pointing to "./"), use "#ng serve" and then "#npm run electron" (this allows automatic reload of the app if the code changes)

-Alternatively run "#npm run electron" once the project is built
+- III-A2.
+Alternatively run "#npm run electron" once the project is built ("npm run build")

-- IV.1 Alternatively package the app for your distro using "#npm run package-win", "#npm run package-mac" or "#npm run package-linux"
+- III-A3-1.
+Alternatively package the app for your distro using "#npm run package-win", "#npm run package-mac" or "#npm run package-linux"
-- IV.1 (Optional) Create the installer for your distro using "#npm run create-installer-mac", "#npm run create-debian-installer" or "#npm run create-win-installer" once the app is packages according to your distro
+- III-A3-Optional.
+Create the installer for your distro using "#npm run create-installer-mac", "#npm run create-debian-installer" or "#npm run create-win-installer" once the app is packages according to your distro
-- IV.2 Use the .exe, .dmg or .pak packaged app in release-builds folder according to your distribution (release-builds is created once app is packaged.
+- III-A3-2.
+Use the .exe, .dmg or .pak packaged app in release-builds folder according to your distribution (release-builds is created once app is packaged.
 You can pack the app for any distro using any distro, but the installer creation only will work for your distribution and probably won't for the others, e.g. You must create the Windows installer in a Windows OS, trying to create a macOS installer or Linux installer in a Windows OS fails)

 IMPORTANT !
-App must be repackaged each time Ganache is restarted because build folder changes.
+App must be repackaged each time Ganache is restarted because is necessary to redeploy the contracts and therefore build folder changes.
 Installer must be also recreated once the app is repackaged.
 Otherwise, app won't work because is packaged and installed using non currently existent smart contracts.
-This should be solved when the smart contracts are deployed in Ropsten testnet or Ethereum mainnet.
+This will be solved when the smart contracts are deployed in Ropsten testnet or Ethereum mainnet, where factory address is fixed and channels remain even if the node is closed.

 ## Definitions